 ❤️ Why this recipe works

-- Roasted Brussels sprouts and sweet potatoes are two favourite vegetables for fall dinners.
-They're traditional sought-after side dishes for Thanksgiving dinner.
+- Popular vegetables for fall dinners.
+Roasted Brussels sprouts and sweet potatoes are two favorite vegetables for the holiday season.
+They're traditional sought-after side dishes for a Thanksgiving menu.
 This recipe combines the two!

-- These two veggies make a pretty side dish!
-Rich fall colours and always popular warm autumn flavours set the tone for a cozy fall dinner.
+- Rich autumn colors.
+These two veggies make a pretty side dish!
+Rich fall colors and always popular warm autumn flavors set the tone for a cozy fall dinner.

-- If you've been asked to bring a dish for Thanksgiving or Christmas dinner, this is the one for you!
+- Perfect for potlucks.
+If you've been asked to bring a dish for Thanksgiving or Christmas dinner, this is the one for you!
 You can make it ahead and reheat it before serving time.

-- Roasting Brussels sprouts is an easy way to cook them.
+- One pan.
+Roasting Brussels sprouts is an easy way to cook them.
 One pan with easy clean-up!

 - A 30-minute recipe!

-- This sweet potato side dish checks the boxes for those on special diets!
+- Special diets: This sweet potato side dish checks the boxes for those on special diets!
 It's vegan, vegetarian, paleo and gluten-free.

 Love sweet potato sides?
-You'll love this Roasted Sweet Potato Spinach Salad with Maple Walnuts and Bacon!
+You'll love this Roasted Sweet Potato Spinach Salad with Maple Walnuts and Bacon or these Rosemary Garlic Smashed Sweet Potatoes.

 And if you're looking for more delicious ways to use Brussels Sprouts, check these recipes, too.